sarsky/Mozzie/docs/source/Accessories.rst

       :target: images/AE/PowerKey.jpg

 To install the Power Key 3D print, use it to score and mark the position you would like to install the key on the fuselage, making sure that the power loom cable can reach that location and the 3D print can fit against the foam smoothly.
-Cut out the foam smaller than the 3D print so that the print fits snuggly into the fuselage.
+Cut out the foam smaller than the 3D print so that the print fits snugly into the fuselage.
 Find the correct XT60 connector of the power loom, where the power key is meant to be inserted, and glue that XT60 into the Power Key 3D print, making sure the glue does not block the connector.
 Wait until the glue sets and then glue the 3D print into the foam fuselage cutout.